-Submitted scenarios were assessed for the plausibility of their near-term development across a number of dimensions.
-One issue identified were drastic reductions of $CO_2$ emissions from the land-use sector already in 2020.
-Given recent trends, this was considered implausible and all scenarios from the ADVANCE and EMF33 studies reporting negative $CO_2$ emissions from the land-use sector in 2020 were excluded from the analysis throughout this chapter.
+Submitted scenarios were assessed for the plausibility of their nearterm development across a number of dimensions.
+One issue identified were drastic reductions of CO_2 emissions from the land-use sector by 2020.
+Given recent trends, this was considered implausible and all scenarios from the ADVANCE and EMF33 studies reporting negative CO_2 emissions from the land-use sector in 2020 were excluded from the analysis throughout this chapter.